Purine nucleosidase

-Thus, the two substrates of this enzyme are purine nucleoside and H_{2}O, whereas its two products are D-ribose and purine base.
+For example, the enzyme hydrolyses adenosine to adenine and D-ribose:

+The enzyme occurs in a wide range of organisms, and its mechanism of action has been studied, showing that water acts as a general acid to protonate the departing nucleobase anion.
+Purine nucleosidases have been studied as a way to alleviate hyperuricemia.

-This enzyme belongs to the family of hydrolases, specifically those glycosylases that hydrolyse N-glycosyl compounds.
+The enzyme is a hydrolase, specifically a glycosylase that hydrolyses N-glycosyl compounds.
 The systematic name of this enzyme class is purine-nucleoside ribohydrolase.
-Other names in common use include nucleosidase, purine beta-ribosidase, purine nucleoside hydrolase, purine ribonucleosidase, ribonucleoside hydrolase, nucleoside hydrolase, N-ribosyl purine ribohydrolase, nucleosidase g, N-D-ribosylpurine ribohydrolase, inosine-adenosine-guanosine preferring nucleoside hydrolase, purine-specific nucleoside N-ribohydrolase, IAG-nucleoside hydrolase, and IAG-NH.
-This enzyme participates in purine metabolism and nicotinate and nicotinamide metabolism.
+Other names in use include nucleosidase, purine beta-ribosidase, purine nucleoside hydrolase, purine ribonucleosidase, ribonucleoside hydrolase, nucleoside hydrolase, N-ribosyl purine ribohydrolase, nucleosidase g, N-D-ribosylpurine ribohydrolase, inosine-adenosine-guanosine preferring nucleoside hydrolase, purine-specific nucleoside N-ribohydrolase, IAG-nucleoside hydrolase, and IAG-NH.